Planetary Hours Calculator for Today

 Four inputs: today's date, your coordinates, today's sunrise, and today's sunset (plus tomorrow's sunrise for the night portion).
 Example for New York on April 24, 2026.

 - Compute day length.
-Sunset minus sunrise gives 815 minutes of daylight (13 hours 35 minutes).
+Sunset minus sunrise gives about 819 minutes of daylight (13 hours 39 minutes, rounded for display).

 - Identify the day ruler.
 April 24, 2026 is a Friday.
 Friday belongs to Venus, so Venus rules the first hour after sunrise.